PLANTS FOR OUR AREA: INFORMATION

 [Disclaimer for the following, from Julie, the website coordinator: online sources of information for plants were found by "googling".
 Some are commercial, some are blogs, and some are from reference articles such as in Wikipedia.
 Providing links to them does not mean I recommend them for business purposes.
 These links bring highlights of information, and I encourage you to continue investigating on your own, if this is not quite sufficient.]

 Anigozanthos - Kangaroo Paw – 'Regal Velvet' and 'Pink Beauty' and 'Yellow Gem' - moderately drought tolerant, attracts hummingbirds, bees, and butterflies.
 Regal Velvet bloom height: around 5 feet.
-Regal Velvet fact sheet Yellow Gem bloom height: 4-5 ft.
+Yellow Gem bloom height: 4-5 ft.
 Yellow Gem info

 Anisodontea capensis - cape mallow is an evergreen, shrub-like plant that produces abundant flowers during most of the growing season.
-Cape mallow characteristics.
-Height of 2 to 3 feet at maturity.
+Cape mallow info.
+Height of 3 feet, sometimes 5 feet, at maturity.
 Very drought tolerant when established.

 Argyranthemum frutescens – Marguerite Daisy – 'Butterfly' - moderately drought tolerant, will do best with regular watering.
 Evergreen woody-based perennials or sub-shrubs.
 Height: 18-36 inches.
 Deadheading not necessary for 'Butterfly' cultivar.
 Attracts many types of butterflies.
-How to prune and care for Marguerite Daisies.
 General info on Butterfly Daisy.

 Bracteantha bracteata or Xerochrysum bracteatum – Strawflower, Golden Everlasting – Easy to grow.
 Full sun.
 Moist but well-drained.
 Attractive to butterflies, bees.
-Bracteata information here and here.
+Bracteata info here.

 Gomphrena Hybrid – 'pink Zazzle' Zazzle information Drought tolerant,large, hot pink to fuschia blooms are 3” wide and last several weeks in the garden or as cut flowers.
 It’s a day-neutral bloomer so it flowers consistently from spring through fall performing best in warm weather and high light.
 It’s what many growers are looking for: a crop that requires minimal fertilizing and watering.

-Guara – 'Rosy Jane' Guara - Rosy Jane information Height: 24 inches Spread: 18 inches.
+Guara – Oenothera lindheimeri Guara info and care Height: up to 3 feet, Spread: 18 inches.
 Drought tolerant, Wands of small silky blooms appear for months on end.
+Attractive to butterflies.

 Heuchera – Coral Bells – 'Dolce Black Currant' Attractive to native bees, butterflies and hummingbirds.
 Like all Heuchera, Dolce(r) Blackcurrant is one of the great easy care plants that tolerates full sun and full shade equally, is deer resistant, and drought resistant.
-Heuchera Dolce Blackcurrant information.
 And more, full information on Dolce Black Currant.

 Lavandula – Lavender – Information on types of lavender and on growing it.
 Extremely drought tolerant once established. ! attracts bees and butterflies!
 Height: 12" to 24".
 This amazing perennial sports fragrant blue-green foliage, blue-purple flowers all summer long, and all parts of the plant can be used fresh or dried in recipes or in sachets and potpourris.
 It's simply a must-have plant for the flower border, herb garden, or mixed container.
 Lavender is deer and rabbit resistant.
 Hardy from zones 5 to 9.
 Lavender loves sunshine and well-drained soil.

 Lavandula angustifolia 'Munstead' (dwarf English).
 Height 12 to 16 inches.
-The fragrant flowers and foliage make it a favourite for herb gardens and in the perennial border.
+The fragrant flowers and foliage make it a favorite for herb gardens and in the perennial border.
 Will also grow fine in tubs or containers.
 This reliable, compact selection has grey-green foliage and bright lavender-blue flowers.
 Prune lightly in early spring, no harder than 4 inches.
-More info, Munstead
+More info, 'Munstead' lavender.

 Lotus maculatus Hybrid – Parrots Beak Although this plant is drought tolerant, it does better when watered regularly.
 Very interesting flower.
 See Parrots Beak information.